Lachlan-Mitchell/movie_recommendation/README.md

 ### 14/04/2023

 - Added a genre recommendation system which takes in a list of genres and will filter the data frame for movies with those genres and sort them by highest collaborative average rating

+### 17/04/2023

+- Added a general column recommendation system, allowing the user to get recommendations by passing in a list with a values pertaining to a particular column, for example using cast and putting in actors names, will output the best movies by average rating containing those actors.

 ## What did you struggle with?